We believe that extraordinary students should be rewarded with extraordinary opportunities.

 The following documents must be submitted electronically to SSS.
 Financial Aid applications are not considered complete until all documentation is received.

 - Signed 2017 federal return and 2017 W-2 forms with all schedules and statements (or IRS form 1099 if self-employed).
 Tax documentation for trusts, partnerships, and corporations is also required (Form 1041, IRS Schedule K-1, Form 1065, Form 1120, or Form 1120S).
-If applicable, send documentation for miscellaneous income (Social Security, welfare, unemployment, etc).
+If applicable, submit documentation for miscellaneous income (Social Security, welfare, unemployment, etc) as well.

 - Signed copy of IRS form 4506-T (do not fill in date and do not include fee)

-*What if my tax information is not available by the required deadline?
-If your current tax information is not available prior to January 15, please provide all previous year's information by this deadline.
+- *What if my tax information is not available by the required deadline?
+If your current tax information is not available prior to January 15, please provide all previous year's information by January 15.
 However, it is imperative that current tax information be uploaded as soon as it becomes available, as financial aid awards will not be finalized until after receipt of current-year returns and verification of supplied income, asset and tax estimates.